 Ask yourself these questions to help you write your statement:

-• What images or brand do you want to project to everyone?
+- What images or brands do you want to project to everyone?
 Are there perceptions you want others to have of your company?

 You don’t have to make it complicated.
 Developing a full questionnaire helps you ask the right questions and helps you state exactly who and what you are as a company.